Overview of Insurtech

 Insurtech platforms such as Bismart, Wazlnsure and Kakbima connect customers to insurers, providing services such as quote comparisons, direct sales, and the tracking of policies and claims.
 Naked, a fully digital player focused on motor and home insurance in South Africa, is offering competitive prices to customers by reducing its operational costs through automation—boasting a three-minute process to get a quote and to sign up.
 There are over 40 platforms in Insurtech which have served Africans by providing services to bear financial risks on behalf of African startups.

-Insurtech was created in 2017 and had just 17 startups at the end of the year.
+Insurtech had just 17 startups after it came on in 2017.
 This was a slow start for them as startups in the continent were slow in adopting the tech.
 But Insurtech soon started making headway in its field as technology-led startups began adopting its services in increasing numbers.
 With more pressure to provide tech solutions to customers as an alternative to face-to-face contact, there has been urgency in the demand for the benefits Insurtech brings.
 Insurance Business recently published its Special Report: Insurtech 2020 in which it stated: “If the Covid-19 pandemic has demonstrated anything, it’s that almost anything can be done online, including insurance transactions”.